 - Use the rm command to delete files and directories.

-With Ubuntu MATE I was able to choose a theme for my desktop and icons.
+With Ubuntu MATE, I was able to choose a theme for my desktop and icons.
 In some cases, Ubuntu has more built-in customization options than Windows does!

 Ubuntu Has Some Flaws

-There are vulnerabilities in Ubuntu like any other software.
-If I were to install and use an infected software and give it admin rights, I would be in deep trouble.
+There are vulnerabilities in Ubuntu, like any other software.
+If I were to install and use infected software and give it administrator rights, I would be in deep trouble.

-Sometimes You Just Need Certain Software
+Sometimes You Just Need Windows

-If you need certain software for your job or business and it doesn't work then Ubuntu is not helpful.
+If you need certain software for your job or business and it doesn't work, then Ubuntu is not helpful.

 The Linux Gaming Problem